awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Log.md

 DESCRIPTION:ArchiveLog expiration specifies the duration in hours before archive/redo log files are automatically deleted.
 ```

 Because the archived redo logs are retained on your DB instance, ensure that your DB instance has enough allocated storage for the retained logs\.
-To determine how much space your DB instance has used in the last X hours, you can run the following query, replacing X with the number of hours:
+To determine how much space your DB instance has used in the last X hours, you can run the following query, replacing X with the number of hours\.

 ```
 select sum(BLOCKS * BLOCK_SIZE) bytes